-And, while it may not be the most fun topic out there, it’s certainly an important one – so let’s go over everything you need to know about your baby’s poop!
+And, while obsessing over baby’s bowel movements may not be the most fun thing to do, keeping track and knowing what’s normal for your baby is very important – so let’s go over everything you need to know about your baby’s poop!

 - Illness – sometimes your baby’s poop can be the first, or only, indicator of an illness, such as a gastrointestinal bug.

-- Nutrition – certain colours can indicate issues with nutrient absorption, plus we can use the colours to tell us whether they’re taking in breastmilk/formula, and later on, if solids are being swallowed.
+- Nutrition – certain colors can indicate issues with nutrient absorption, plus we can use the colors to tell us whether they’re taking in breast milk or formula, and later on, if solid food is being swallowed.

 - Hydration – sometimes constipation can be a sign that more fluids are needed.

-- Allergies/intolerances – there are certain signs to look out for that could indicate that your baby has an allergy or an intolerance to something they ate, and some of those signs show up in their diaper!
+- Allergies or intolerances – there are certain signs to look out for that could indicate that your baby has an allergy or an intolerance to something they ate, and some of those signs show up in their diaper!

-Knowing what is considered normal for your baby, based on what they’re consuming, is important so that you can determine when their poop is out of the ordinary, and then determine whether that change is to be expected, or warrants a call to their pediatrician.
+Knowing what is considered normal for your baby, based on what they’re consuming, is important so that you can determine when their poop is out of the ordinary, and then determine whether that change is to be expected, or warrants a call to baby’s doctor.

 Newborns have black, sticky, tar like poops that happen in the first 24 hours following birth.
-These poops are called meconium, and are basically a build up of ingested mucus, amniotic fluid, and other material from the womb.
-However, if they last longer than a few days, or go away and come back, you need to take your baby to their pediatrician ASAP.
+Newborn’s poop is called meconium, and is basically a build up of ingested mucus, amniotic fluid, and other material from the womb.
+However, if they last longer than a few days, or go away and come back, you need to take your baby to their doctor ASAP.
 Black poops are not considered normal after the initial days following birth.

 If your baby is being exclusively breastfed, after those first meconium poops, they’ll have poops that are clearly identifiable as breastfed baby poop.

-- Colour: Yellow – often bright or pale mustard coloured.
+- Color: Yellow – often bright or pale mustard colored.
 Sometimes it can be bright green and frothy if babies are nursing for only short periods of time on each breast, and getting more foremilk than hindmilk.

 - Texture – Loose.
 They’ll be on the runnier side, but not like what would be considered diarrhea either.
 May contain seed-like or lumpy pieces – you’ll most likely notice tiny white spots or clumps within the yellow poop.
 This is normal.

-- Frequency: Babies that are exclusively breastfed can go days without pooping, or they could poop with every single nursing session – both are considered normal.
+- Frequency: Exclusively breastfed babies can go days without pooping, or they could poop with every single nursing session – both are considered normal.

-If you’re feeding your baby formula, their poops are going to look different than that of a breastfed baby.
-This is because formula is digested differently than breastmilk is, and it has different properties.
+If you’re feeding your baby formula, their poops are going to look different than that of a baby exclusively drinking breast milk.
+This is because formula is digested differently than breast milk is, and it has different properties.
 So, if you’re exclusively formula feeding, your baby’s poops will take on the following characteristics listed below.
 It’s important to note that it may take 1-2 weeks after introducing formula exclusively for your baby’s diapers to change.

-- Colour: Yellow-brown, green-tan, or brown.
-With formula there’s a bit more of a range as far as the colour of poops, but any of these colours are considered normal.
+- Color: Yellow-brown, green-tan, or brown.
+With formula there’s a bit more of a range as far as the color of poops, but any of these colors are considered normal.

 - Texture: Thick and firm – typically it has a consistency similar to toothpaste, which is thicker than the poop of a breastfed baby.

-- Frequency: Formula-fed babies don’t typically poop after each feed (as is common for some breastfed babies) because formula takes longer to process through the digestive tract.
+- Frequency: Formula fed babies don’t typically poop after all their milk feeds (as is common for some breastfed babies) because formula takes longer to process through the digestive tract.
 However, they should be going at least once per day, maybe even every other day.
-Anything less than that could be a sign of constipation.
-I’ll explain more about the other signs in a little bit, but this would warrant a call to their pediatrician.
+Anything less than that could be a sign that they’re constipated.
+I’ll explain more about the other signs in a little bit, but this would warrant a call to their doctor.

 - Texture: If your baby was exclusively breastfed, you’re probably familiar with the more loose stools they were used to having (note: not diarrhea, but loose for sure).
-Once your baby starts solid foods, you’ll see a pretty significant change in stool texture – namely, they’ll get way firmer.
-This might not be as obvious if your baby was exclusively formula fed before, but generally, we want the texture of their poop to be like the texture of a cooked sweet potato – sort of pasty.
+Once your baby is eating solid food, you’ll see a pretty significant change in stool texture – namely, they’ll get way firmer.
+This might not be as obvious if your baby was exclusively formula fed before, but generally we want the texture of their poop to be like the texture of a cooked sweet potato – sort of pasty.